Posts

 Few studies had been conducted on a through genetic analysis of Indians in the Indian subcontinent.
 Global genetic sequencing efforts have largely ignored India.
 Recently, University of California, Berkley undertook such a study and has interesting results.
 South Asia is home to one of the world's most diversified populations where around 1.5 billion people, a mash-up of many ethnic identities, languages, religions, castes, and customs reside.
 The scientists have now revealed a thorough analysis of this population's evolutionary history.
 The team sequenced over 2700 modern Indian genomes using data from the Longitudinal Aging Study in India–Diagnostic Assessment of Dementia (LASI-DAD).
 These genomes included speakers of nearly every major language group, individuals from all tribes and castes, people from nearly every geographic region, and included both rural and suburban individuals.
 The researchers concluded that three ancestral populations make up the ...

-Hist1: The fall of the last of the great Islamic empires (Ottoman) and the origin of Turkey (v1.0)
+Hist1: The fall of the last of the great Islamic empire (Ottoman) and the origin of Turkey (v1.0)

 Globalism - part II (v1.0)